 Lee Ali, Registered Manager (CQC) and Head of Medical

-Markkus is Head of Counselling for Broadway holding a diploma in leadership and management as well as counselling and has extensive experience of working in treatment centres in North Somerset.
-Markkus is responsible for leading the counselling team and for developing innovations in the therapeutic programme that draws on evidence-based research and practice.
+Markkus is Head of Treatment and Counselling at Broadway Lodge and has extensive experience of working in treatment centres in North Somerset.
+He has a diploma in leadership and management, is a qualified counsellor (holding a higher diploma in counselling) and also has accredited professional registration with the National Counselling Society (NCS).
+Markkus is responsible for leading the counselling and support team and for developing innovations in the therapeutic programme that draws on evidence-based research and practice.
 His specialism is attachment theory looking at early parental relationships and early years’ impact on child development and addiction.
 Markkus’ previous career is in property – he trained as a surveyor and holds a degree in estates management that enables him to balance his therapeutic knowledge and skills with a commercial acuity.
-He brings to Broadway a passionate focus on driving up standards of care and reporting to a high level of quality, alongside making sure the business is run along exemplary lines.
+He brings to Broadway a passionate focus on improving the treatment experience for patients, driving up standards of care and reporting to a high level of quality, alongside making sure the business is run along exemplary lines.

 Our BACP-registered counsellors are highly experienced in supporting clients with addiction, manifesting in a range of areas including: drink, illicit drugs, prescription drugs, medication, gambling and eating disorders.
 They are also skilled in responding to conditions which can co-occur with and exacerbate addiction such as anxiety, depression, mental health issues and life transitions such as retirement, and bereavement.
 We offer a wide range of therapeutic approaches and use these flexibly, adopting what will work for each individual client at any given time.